See the sweet note Taylor Swift sent newlyweds with a modern 'Love Story'

 On Jan.
 12 – the couple's wedding day – Gonzales and Lewis received the surprise of a lifetime.
 Taylor Swift sent them a flower bouquet and a note for their long-awaited celebration.

-“I was in the bridal suite and Lexi was in the groom’s suite and I just hear her scream so loud,” Gonzales said of the moment Lewis saw Swift’s gift.
+“I was in the bridal suite and Brittany was in the groom’s suite and I just hear her scream so loud,” Gonzales said of the moment Lewis saw Swift’s gift.

 Lewis’ crew then escorted the groom back into her suite so that Gonzales could take in the surprise for herself.